Top Tips for Travelling as a Family in Japan

 Wifi

 As a foreigner you can’t get a local phone number (although there are now some places you can pre order a SIM and number while in Aust).
 Download WhatsApp or Line before you get to Japan – you can’t set it up while you are in Japan as it recognises you are not in Australia – I’ve tried.
-Purchase a data sim for the time you are in Japan – these can be purchased at the airport or at electronic stores.
+Purchase a data sim for the time you are in Japan – these can be purchased at the airport or purchase an eSIM while in Australia and then activate when in Japan.
 You can then use your previously set up WhatsApp/Line account to message and call each other or family and friends in Australia (as long as they have WhatsApp/Line).
 Many accommodation places also offer free portable Wifi which we gave to the kids so their phone would work if they were separated from us.

 Public transport

 Public transport in Japan is more efficient than anything you will find in Australia.
 Japan has the population to support an extensive and regular service.
 We have done some driving in more remote areas but in the city areas, there is no parking, so public transport is the way to go.
-If you are planning on a few Shinkansen trips you should consider whether a Japan rail pass will work for you.
-Hyperdia online calculator can help you decide if the JR pass will be cost effective.
-This needs to be pre-ordered and collected in Australia before you go, there are lots of online places to order your pass, although I’ve found the guys at JTB travel really useful for different tickets.
+Load the Suica card to your Apple Wallet before you leave or purchase a Welcome Suica card at the airport when you arrive.
+For more details on how to load your card see our Public transport in Japan blog.

 Shoes and socks!

 This might seem a simple thing but there are lots of times you will need to take off your shoes and just wear socks so perhaps socks without holes might be good, but more importantly, if you have a couple of little ones, taking shoes on and off can be hard work and may result in a tantrum or two!
 So shoes that are easy to take off and put on can be a great help.
-Go for zips, velcro or no tie shoelaces like Hickies if you can!
+Go for zips, velcro or no tie shoelaces if you can!

 Food glorious food!

-The food in Japan is always extremely fresh and absolutely Oishii (delicious).
+The food in Japan is always extremely fresh and absolutely oishii (delicious).
 Get the kids to try some thing new.
 Be adventurous too.
 There are lots of foods the kids will enjoy.
 We have a whole category dedicated to Japanese foods, however, you might find the Top 10 convenience store survival foods helpful!

 Etiquette